The Sony WH1000 XM3 headphones are the upgrade to the Sony WH1000-XM2 headphones.

 The indicator on the left earcup lights up red or blue to indicate the power or communication status of the headset.

-The indicator located on the inner region of the left earcup, below the noise canceling button, above the on/off button contains a lot of information about the status of the headphones.
+The indicator located on the inner region of the left earcup, below the noise-canceling button, and above the on/off button, contains a lot of information about the status of the headphones.

 Bluetooth works better with A2DP (Advanced Audio distribution profile).
 Profiles, which enable you to enjoy high quality music wirelessly and AVRCP (Audio Video Control Profile) which allows you to adjust the volume.